endrizzimarco/pipeline-challenge/README.md

 # pipeline-challenge

 A basic pipeline pulling the ubuntu image and ensuring it is secure before pushing it to ECR.
-Trivy is used to scan for image vulnerabilities and fails the pipeline if any are found.
+Trivy is used to scan for image vulnerabilities and will fail the pipeline if any are found.

 ## Improve Security

-- Add as solution to scan containers at runtime
+- Add a solution to scan containers at runtime
 - In general, a minimal base image should be used to reduce attack surface e.g. Chainguard's

 ## Versioning